International Computers Limited: Operating systems

 At the inception of New Range development, two operating systems were planned: System B for the large processors, and System D for the mid-range.
 System B was subsequently renamed VME/B. A third operating system, System T, was subsequently targeted at small machines.
-System D was dropped in order to focus efforts on VME/B and System T, renamed to VME/K (Confusingly, VME/B was developed in Kidsgrove, VME/K in Bracknell.)
+System D was dropped in order to focus efforts on VME/B and System T, renamed to VME/K the K stood for developed in Kidsgrove, whilst VME/B Bracknell.)
 The first large machines (the 2980 and 2970) were launched with VME/B. VME/K first saw service on the 2960.

 The chief architect of VME/B was Brian Warboys, who subsequently became professor of software engineering at the University of Manchester.
 VME/B was developed using the pioneering software engineering system CADES as the development environment.
 The architect of CADES was David Pearson (computer scientist).

 VME/K development continued independently for several reasons.
 Early VME/B customers suffered significant performance and reliability problems, and the existence of an alternative product provided a safety net.
 Perhaps more significantly, VME/K was the brainchild of Ed Mack, who had been brought in by managing director Geoff Cross as ICL's head of research and development.
 Despite his wide responsibilities, Mack took a detailed personal interest in every aspect of VME/K design.
 To quote historian Martin Campbell-Kelly, "Mack had a good deal more autonomy than was good for the company."
 Not only was too much resource going into VME/K at the expense of the VME/B system that ICL's biggest customers were actually using, but the development of mainframe systems was also diverting expenditure from small business systems such as the 2903, whose sales were growing much more rapidly.

 ICL's finances deteriorated during the late 1970s, leading to the appointment of a new management team led by Robb Wilmot and Peter Bonfield.
 One of their first actions was to end VME/K development.
 This happened just at the time that VME/K had finally reached a level of performance and reliability that made it saleable; however, the customer base was very small, and by this time VME/B (which was renamed VME 2900) had also matured sufficiently to give confidence that it would meet the future requirements for the entire mainframe range.

 VME 2900 subsequently became simply VME and then Open VME, and continued to evolve.
 In 1980 it was marketed as "Your system for the 80s", and indeed that decade proved to be its heyday.
 It continued to give service to many loyal and demanding users, but has attracted few new users since 1990 or so.